TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Cover ground neons per-entity?
+	- Only foregrounds will need it on a second thought
+	- Consider making anything foreground cover the ground neons by default, but I don't know how we'll do it

+- Official asset organization
+	- I believe we could encode them in enums
+	- We must think of how we identify them in json also
+		- Perhaps even in folders they will have unique filenames, which would be best

 - Also organize garden, fish, insects etc in officials
 	- even despite the preffixes like aquarium_, garden_ etc